bootphon/ABX-accent/README.rst

   including six Females and six Males using for ABx and 2minutes from each speaker for adapt.
   All the data from the other speakers is included into the train set.
-  Speakers from the dev and test sets are disjoints from those of the training set. scripts used on this `section <https://github.com/bootphon/AESRC/splits>`_.
+  Speakers from the dev and test sets are disjoints from those of the training set.

+  Scripts used on this `section<https://github.com/bootphon/AESRC/splits>`_.
-  And the `here<https://github.com/bootphon/AESRC/splits>`_ the list of speakers and filenames used.
+  And `here<https://github.com/bootphon/AESRC/splits>`_ the list of speakers and filenames used.

    Once we split the dataset to test,dev and train, we